SagiAbd/nFactorial-AI-Cup-2025/README.md

 - 🎯 Set and monitor financial goals
 - 🤖 AI-powered insights and recommendations
 - 💬 Chat interface for financial guidance
+- 📂 Bank statement and receipt upload
+  - Upload bank statements and receipts directly
+  - Supports CSV, PDF, JPG, PNG, XLS and XLSX formats
+  - View confirmation of uploaded files

+## Bank Statement Upload

+The application supports direct upload of financial documents:

+1. On the main page, select the "Import" option
+2. Use the file uploader to select your bank statement or receipt files
+3. Click "Process Documents" to upload the files
+4. A success message will confirm your documents have been uploaded
+5. The uploaded files are recorded in `data/uploads/uploads_record.csv`

 ## Deployment